One of the things that has always bothered me about Santa as a childish God archetype is the naughty list.

 I will always have a soft spot in my heart for the song because of its place in the movie Elf…

-…but that is seriously messed up.
-In her wonderful post, On Santa and Calvin’s Third Use of the Law a few days ago, Presbyterian pastor Erica Schemper explored the issue brilliantly.
+…but that song is seriously messed up.
+In her wonderful post, On Santa and Calvin’s Third Use of the Law, Presbyterian pastor Erica Schemper explored the issue brilliantly.
 Her first point is that since this is an empty threat, it’s simply bad practice for an authority figure.
 Empty threats erode authority.

 And imagine if it were a real threat.
 Imagine any parent nowadays giving their child a lump of coal instead of gifts because they’ve been bad that year.
 What would we think of them?